-A Filebeat httpjson input pulls events from REST-style HTTP APIs into the same ingest flow as logs, keeping audit trails and third‑party telemetry searchable without brittle cron-based scripts.
+A Filebeat httpjson input pulls events from REST-style APIs into the same pipeline as local logs, which keeps SaaS activity, security findings, and audit feeds searchable without relying on ad hoc polling scripts.

 Steps to configure a Filebeat httpjson input: